wd-bootcamp/web-exercises/sessions/html-forms/finding-a11y-errors_solution/README.md

-# Forms and A11y
+# HTML Forms: Forms and A11y

-This challenge offers a form where the user can submit some information.

-Unfortunately, the form is not accessible because there are some issues in the HTML.
+In this challenge, we’ll work on improving the accessibility of a form that allows users to submit information.

+Currently, the form has several accessibility issues that need to be addressed.

 ## Tasks

-Switch to the [`index.html`](./index.html) file and make the form accessible!
+Open the `index.html` file and make the form accessible.

-## Questions to guide you:
+The following hints may guide you:

-- How do you connect a form with its headline?
+- How can you associate the form with its headline for better accessibility?
-- How do you link a description to a specific <fieldset> element?
+- How can you link a description to a specific `<fieldset>` element?
-- Do all interactive fields have their own label?
+- Does every interactive field have its own label?
-- Are all labels linked to their interactive fields with the help of the correct attributes?
+- Are all labels properly linked to their interactive fields using the correct attributes?
-- Does this connections works correctly?
+- Do these connections work as expected?
-  - To check this, go to your browser and click on the label; the corresponding input field should now be focused.
+  - Test it by clicking on the label in your browser.
+Does the corresponding input field get focused?
-  - If not, did we make a spelling mistake?
+  - If not, could there be a spelling mistake?
-- Do we need the given placeholder?
+- Is the provided placeholder necessary for accessibility, or could it cause confusion?

+## Notes

+- You only have to touch the `index.html` file.

 ## Development

+Run `npm run start` to start a development server and open [localhost:3000](http://localhost:3000) in a browser.

-Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
+> Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
-Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.
+> Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

+### Scripts

+You can use the following command:

+- `npm run start` to start a development server